Murder of Brittanee Drexel: Federal charges

 In June 2019, the Supreme Court decided Gamble in favor of the government, upholding dual sovereignty and allowing the federal government to proceed with its case against Taylor.
 Six months later, Norton sentenced Taylor to time served, 319 days, after a guilty plea forced by his similar disposition in state court.
+Taylor filed suit against the FBI on March 25, 2024.

 2019 interview

 In February 2019, Brown gave a telephone interview to Rochester station WHEC-TV from McCormick Correctional Institution, where he was incarcerated.
 He said he had actually seen Drexel four times after her disappearance.
 In addition to the first encounter, Brown said he had seen her again a month later, and it was at that time she was killed.

 Brown claimed he saw Drexel being sexually assaulted by a group of eight to twelve young men at the McClellanville stash house on April 27, two days after her disappearance.
 He did not recognize her at the time but realized who she was a month later when publicity arose surrounding the case.
 His second encounter with Drexel came a few days later; this was the event that he had described to the FBI with the gunshots inside the building, and the body being carried out in a rug.
 Brown claimed his third encounter was five days later when he saw Drexel on a lightly traveled dirt road near his cousin's residence in Jacksonboro, 80 mi south of McClellanville.
 Brown claimed to have seen Drexel for the last time in late May, once again on his cousin's property, while visiting with another friend.
-In a wooded area at the rear of the property, Brown claimed to have witnessed Drexel being murdered by a man whom Brown knew only as "Nate," who shot her twice with a double-barreled shotgun.
+In a wooded area at the rear of the property, Brown claimed to have witnessed Drexel being murdered by a man Brown knew only as "Nate," who shot her twice with a double-barreled shotgun.
 Brown and his friend left immediately, fearing being considered as accomplices if they had remained.

 WHEC was able to partially corroborate Brown's account.
 His description of the McClellanville stash house matched the station's own reporting from a 2016 visit.
 His account of the second visit, when he believed Drexel had been shot, is consistent with his original story as told to the FBI.
-The station was unable to locate the friend whom Brown said had accompanied him on the last visit.
+The station was unable to locate the friend Brown said had accompanied him on the last visit.
 The cousin who owned the property where Drexel was purportedly killed had since died.
-Another witness whom Brown had named could not be found.
+Another witness Brown had named could not be found.

-Brown filed suit against Munoz, Holliday and other federal officials whom he said had identified him publicly or played a role in doing so.
+Brown filed suit against Muñoz, Holliday and other federal officials he said had identified him publicly or played a role in doing so.
 By doing so, he alleged, they gave him a reputation as a "snitch" and put his life in danger.
 Brown claimed that Taylor offered a bounty to anyone who killed Brown and that he had already been assaulted.